Jesus said to him, I am the true and living way: no one comes to the Father but by me.John 14:6

 When I look at the bible and at prophecy in the church, I find that God wants to be understood by his people.
 At any time.
 Therefore, he wrote the bible in a way that it can be interpreted with the worldview pertinent to the reader at hand.
 Stories are a wonderful means to such an approach, as are proverbs and poetry.

 Historical accounts are valuable as they show us how people in their time interpreted and lived their faith, how they saw God, and what consequences came from both.

 This is why Jews minted the word “Halacha”, the way.
 It is the interpretation of God’s word for the time.
 This is why the church was first called “the way”.
 The church was the interpretation of God’s word for the time.

-They later defined themselves as christians and then as church.
+They later defined themselves as Christians and then as the church.
 Instead of naming themselves with what they are and are to be, God’s timely letter to the world, they defined themselves by whom they belonged.

 This fit into the worldview pertinent to their time.
 Belonging was key.
-You belonged to a nation state like Rome or Israel.
+You belonged to a nation-state (or empire as a precursor) like Rome or Israel.
 And now you belonged to Christ and his church.
 This belonging was defined by rules and hierarchy, expressed in its name: We submit to Christ.
-Therefore christian.
+Therefore, Christian.
 We submit to the Lord.
-Therefore kuriakon (belonging to the Lord), the Greek word church is derived from.
+Therefore, kuriakon (belonging to the Lord), the Greek word church is derived from.

 A literal reading and the worldview of the time led to a hierarchical church with rules.

 In such a system, truth needs to be absolute.
 Otherwise, there can be no standards for belonging and no prototypes for church organisation.
 (And frankly, there are none, only hints depending on interpretation.)